Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

   - [Salesforce][salesforce]
   - [Yahoo!][yahoo]

-  As long as your provider supports OpenID Connect standards the plugin should work, even if it is not specifically tested against it.
-Let us know if you want your provider to be tested and added to the list.
+  As long as your provider supports OpenID Connect standards, the plugin should work, even if it is not specifically tested against it.
+Let Kong know if you want your provider to be tested and added to the list.

   [connect]: http://openid.net/specs/openid-connect-core-1_0.html